tinythings/sysinspect/modules/runtime/lua-runtime/examples/README.txt

 You're good to go!
 Now you need to install these modules.
-Current implementation allows you to install Lua modules as a library to "lua-runtime" module.
+Current implementation allows you to install Lua modules as a library payload for the ``runtime.lua`` dispatcher.

 To install these into your environment, do the following (assuming you are literally HERE in the current directory):